 U.S. citizenship is the dream of many people who come to this country through various types of visas, such as family-based visas, employment-based visas, investment-based visas, and more.
-Citizenship provides many advantages on those who succeed in completing the process, and we want to help make you one of them.
+Citizenship provides many advantages on those who succeed in completing the process, and we want to help you achieve that goal.

-As a U.S. citizen, you will have the right to vote in elections, obtain a passport that permits you travel freely to and from our country, and allows you to help bring in family members through green cards.
+As a U.S. citizen, you will have the right to vote in elections and obtain a passport that permits you travel freely to and from our country. it allows you to petition to bring in family members through green cards.
 Most importantly, as a U.S. citizen you will never have to worry about the prospect of being deported from your home.